 Employees who require leave beyond the EPSLA because of their own COVID-19 diagnosis/symptoms, or because they have had close contact or live with an individual with a COVID-19 diagnosis/symptoms, may be eligible for unpaid leave under Executive Order 2020-36 until permitted thereunder to return to work.

 4. Plan Updates and Expiration

 Lakshya Incorporation COVID-19 Preparedness and Response Plan responds to the COVID-19 outbreak.
-As this pandemic progresses, Salon Krishna will update this Plan and its corresponding processes.
+As this pandemic progresses, Krishna Salon & Spa will update this Plan and its corresponding processes.

-Lakshya Incorporation COVID-19 Preparedness and Response Plan will expire upon conclusion of its need, as determined by Salon Krishna and in accordance with guidance from local, state, and federal health officials.
+Lakshya Incorporation COVID-19 Preparedness and Response Plan will expire upon conclusion of its need, as determined by Krishna Salon & Spa and in accordance with guidance from local, state, and federal health officials.